 Well, since not everyone has an ALDI nearby, I thought it would be prudent to compare prices again.
-This time though, to a more national chain and not a warehouse store that requires a membership.
+This time though, to a more national grocery store chain and not a warehouse store that requires a membership.

 What I wanted to know was, which is cheaper: Walmart vs. ALDI?

-ALDI vs. Walmart – Pros and Cons
+Walmart vs. ALDI – Pros and Cons

 Shopping at ALDI: Pros

-You have a limited selection.
+- You have a limited selection.
 If you get overwhelmed with choices at the grocery store, ALDI makes it easy because there are no choices.
 For most of their items, they only offer one variety in one size.

-The selection of organics is expanding.
+- The selection of organics is expanding.
 I had organic almond milk and peanuts on my list for comparison, but Walmart didn’t have either.

 Here is an Ultimate Guide for Shopping at ALDI!